Breast Care Center

 - Coordinate a multidisciplinary conference where patients' cases are reviewed by specialists to discuss treatment options.

 In addition to the exceptional service offered at Liberty Hospital Women's Imaging, the following resources may be helpful:

 Ivy League-trained breast care specialists lead our program.

 Our specialized breast care team provides the highest level of expertise all in one location.

 - Dr. Amy Patel is a fellowship-trained breast radiologist who completed a breast/mammography fellowship at Washington University in St. Louis and worked on staff at Harvard University in Boston.
 In 2021 the American College of Radiology named her a “Changemaker” and “trailblazer.”

 - Dr. Ashley Altman is a fellowship-trained breast radiologist who completed a fellowship in breast imaging at Northwestern University in Chicago and a fellowship in interventional radiology at University of California at San Diego.
 She also completed a residency in diagnostic radiology at University of Chicago Medicine.

 - Dr. Colton McNichols is a fellowship-trained plastic surgeon at The Cosmetic and Plastic Surgery Clinic at Liberty Hospital.
 He graduated from Rush Medical School in Chicago, IL, and completed a residency at The Johns Hopkins Department of Plastic and Reconstructive Surgery, where he served as Administrative Chief Resident.

-- Dr. Elizabeth Butler joined Saint Luke’s Cancer Institute after completing a fellowship in breast disease at Brown University and general surgery residency at University of New England, where she served as Chief Resident.
+- Dr. Elizabeth Butler is a fellowship-trained breast surgeon at Saint Luke’s Cancer Institute.
+She joined after completing a fellowship in breast disease at Brown University and general surgery residency at University of New England, where she served as Chief Resident.